 So everybody was trying to find out what it was.

-So why then of course he it's not a crime.
+Coursey, it's not a crime.

-Why Andy then would, in the sense, if this is offered to WikiLeaks, and I know they view themselves as a news organization, if it's given to them, why wouldn't they be in the same position as the New York Times and the Washington Post and the Pentagon Papers case?
+Why, Andy, then would, in the sense, if this is offered to WikiLeaks, and I know they view themselves as a news organization, if it's given to them, why wouldn't they be in the same position as the New York Times and the Washington Post and the Pentagon Papers case?

-Well, Sean, I don't know that I I accept Assange's explanation that he didn't get it from Russia.
+Well, Sean, I don't know that I accept Assange's explanation that he didn't get it from Russia.

 He's just like a journalist.

-What a what let's say his source was a Russian cutout.
+Let's say his source was a Russian cutout.

 Let's say it's that.

-How is that different though than the Pentagon papers?
+How is that different, though, than the Pentagon Papers?

-Yeah, but if you're encouraging people to do the theft, and there's proof of that.
+Yeah, but if you're encouraging people to do the theft and there's proof of that.

-Let's say he didn't let's say he didn't encourage it, somebody came to him and offered it to him.
+Somebody came to him and offered it to him.

 Well, that's a different thing.